Samodiva (folklore): Macedonian folklore

-Much like the Vila in Slavic folklore, a Samodiva's power is believed to come mostly from her long (usually blond) hair.
+They draw their demonic power from the magical clear water which they immerse in at their mountain wells, streams and lakes, where they bathe, frolic, dance and sing.
+Or, much like the Vila in Slavic folklore, a Samodiva's power is believed to come mostly from her long (usually blond) hair.
 A Samodiva would sometimes give a small portion of it to her lover to strengthen her control over him via its magical effects.
 However, if her hair is damaged in some way, she will either disappear entirely or be stripped of her powers and beauty.